schneems/rust_macro_tutorial/docs/020_proc_macro_start.md

 :::-> $ cat cache_diff/src/lib.rs
 ```

-With this skeleton in place, we will define structs to hold data, this will allow us to implement the base behavior and gradually add on custom attributes.
+With this skeleton in place, we will define structs to hold data.
+This code will allow us to implement the base behavior and gradually add custom attributes.